1. Changed rule: There will be no penalty for moving a ball: There will be no penalty for

 books just makes a whole lot of sense.

-5. Proposed Change: New Procedure for Dropping a Ball
+5. Changed rule: New Procedure for Dropping a Ball

-Explanation: Players would continue to drop a ball when taking relief, but the dropping
+Explanation: Players can drop a ball when taking relief, but the dropping procedure would

-How a ball may be dropped is simplified, with no limitations on how the ball must be held or
+How a ball may be dropped is simplified, because the ball is dropped from knee height.

 DEDICATED SOUTHBAY NIKKEI GOLFERS AND FRIENDS HAVE BEEN GOLFING IN